 Don't mention you've been monitoring permit filings.
 It's not dishonest to leave it out — and for most homeowners, the idea that a contractor found them through a permit database feels unexpected in a way that doesn't help you.
 Let the timing speak for itself.

-If you're covering multiple wards or want to reach permit addresses at scale, a simple postcard works.
+If you're covering multiple neighbourhoods or boroughs and want to reach permit addresses at scale, a simple postcard works.
 Not a flyer — a postcard.
-Your name, trade, licence number, and a single line about the neighbourhood you serve.
+Your name, trade, licence number, and a single line about the area you serve.

 "I've done drain work on a dozen homes in East York — if you're planning any plumbing, I'd be glad to quote."